multiform-UoN/mathgeo/imteco.md

 Currently, there is **no standard tool** for ecologists or regulators to quantify these risks or to define *evidence-based buffer zones*, as is done for other sensitive habitats like GWDTEs (Groundwater-Dependent Terrestrial Ecosystems).

+This challenge should also be considered in the context of current **NatureScot peatland guidance**, which sets the regulatory framework for assessing impacts on peatland and carbon-rich soils in development management.
+The guidance includes structured templates and checklists (see [NatureScot peatland guidance website](https://www.nature.scot/doc/advising-peatland-carbon-rich-soils-and-priority-peatland-habitats-development-management)) that practitioners must follow when evaluating direct and indirect impacts, defining buffer zones, and identifying mitigation requirements.
+A PDF copy of the guidance is also available here: [NatureScot Guidance PDF](dundee_challenges/NatureScot.pdf).
+NatureScot also provide a structured site visit template to guide assessments.
+This includes criteria such as peat depth, vegetation type, surface pattern, drainage condition, and presence of Sphagnum-rich ridges.
+Sites are classified according to whether they are raised, montane, or blanket bogs, with combinations of criteria indicating potential national interest and informing mitigation or buffer requirements.

 #### The Challenge

 How can we **develop or adapt a hydrological modelling tool** that allows users (especially non-modellers like ecologists) to assess: